Cilantro (Hu Sui Ye)/Coriander (Xiang Cai)

 Meridians: Leaves – Spleen, Stomach, Lung, Large Intestine.
 Seeds – Spleen, Stomach, Lung, Large Intestine.

-Key TCM Actions & Medicinal Uses: Leaves – Strengthens Spleen and Stomach: promotes digestion, nutritive tonic, anemia, nausea, hernias, vomiting.
-Moves Qi and Blood: menstrual cramps, stomach cramps, intestinal cramping, constipation.
-Disperses Wind and Cold: measles, coughs, bronchitis.
-Seeds – Soothes the Stomach: nausea, gastrointestinal disorders, indigestion, vomiting, diarrhea, dysentery.
-Disperses Wind and Cold: bronchitis, coughs, arthritic pains, rheumatism.
-Moves Qi and Blood: menstrual cramps, stomach cramps, intestinal cramping, constipation, restlessness, anxiety, high blood pressure.
+Medicinal Uses: Leaves – Promotes digestion, nutritive tonic, anemia, nausea, hernias, vomiting, menstrual cramps, stomach cramps, intestinal cramping, constipation, measles, sun burns, coughs, bronchitis.
+Seeds – Nausea, gastrointestinal disorders, indigestion, vomiting, diarrhea, dysentery, bronchitis, coughs, arthritic pains, rheumatism, menstrual cramps, stomach cramps, intestinal cramping, constipation, restlessness, anxiety, high blood pressure.

 Flavors/Temps: Aromatic, Spicy, Warming, Bitter, Pungent